chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Correction of Orders

-**Rule 7.5 -** At any time, the court or a panel justice may:
+**Rule 7.5 -** At any time, the court or a panel judge may:
 - **(a)** correct an error in an order that arose from a clerical mistake or from any other accidental slip or omission; or
 - **(b)** amend an order to provide for any matter that should have been but was not adjudicated.

 ### Modification of Time Limits

-**Rule 7.6 -** Nothing in these rules affects the ability of the court or a panel justice to extend or shorten any time provided for in these rules.
+**Rule 7.6 -** Nothing in these rules affects the ability of the court or a panel judge to extend or shorten any time provided for in these rules.

 ### Documents for Use in Court